 Batteries are sold separately, however.
 The wall (AC/DC) power cord is included.

-NAXA Electronics Portable Player with AM/FM Stereo Radio
+NAXA Electronics NPB-252 Portable MP3/CD Player with AM/FM Stereo Radio (Blue)

 This top loading CD/MP3 player is a bit more traditional than the option above.
 The CD loads in the top.
 Below that is a speaker that can fill up the room with your favorite music.
 An AM/FM stereo radio is also built-in.